Abdoulaye-Thespy/Capstone-project-HTML-CSS/README.md

 # Capstone-project-HTML-CSS
 -This is my captestone project on HTML and CSS curriculum in Microverse

-> This is a visual hierarchy heat-map of the Smashing Magazine home page
 ##The project is about a record for ARCHEOLOGICAL SITES in Cameroon

 ![screenshot](./images/1.jpg)